-If you are claiming a refund, you must complete Form 131, Claim for Refund on Behalf of Deceased Taxpayer.
+If you are claiming a refund for a deceased taxpayer, you must complete Form 131, Claim for Refund on Behalf of Deceased Taxpayer.
 Attach this form to the front of the return.

 What are the Filing Dates and Penalties?

 When Should You File?

-Your 2009 calendar year tax return is due no later than midnight, April 15, 2010.
-File your return as soon as you can after January 1, but no later than April 15, 2010.
+Your 2012 calendar year tax return is due no later than midnight, April 15, 2013.
+File your return as soon as you can after January 1, but no later than April 15, 2013.